gdebarghya/Hypergraph-Clustering/README.md

 * `run_sc_synthetic.m`: Comparison of methods on synthetic data
 * `run_sc_motionseg.m`: Comparison of methods on Hopkins 155 motion segmentation benchmark
 * `tetris/tetris.m`: main code for the proposed Tetris subspace clustering algorithm

+The Hopkins 155 data set needs to be included in the folder.
+The dataset is available [here](http://vision.jhu.edu/data/fetchdata.php?id=1).

 The codes are based on implementations by Dohyung Park for the paper [Greedy Subspace Clustering](arxiv.org/pdf/1410.8864.pdf).
 We have made few modifications in the experimental setup on synthetic data.